SurDno/SRP-Lite/README.md

 - Fixed the issue where loading a savegame would make the game copy offered but unassigned combat tasks to a Lua table intended only for assigned combat tasks, causing various bugs ranging from stuck faction wars to the robbery scheme ceasing to activate. - Decane
 - Fixed eight stash coordinates being unattainable from the following characters due to programming mistakes: Drifter (1), General Krylov (2), Hermit (1), Hound (1), Kolobok (1), Mitay (1), Semyon Lambee (1).
 Notably, Drifter now offers coordinates to a stash containing the third Cordon flash drive if the player saves him from dogs. - Decane
 - Fixed the script bugs responsible for Drifter and Hound dying upon switching online from an offline state following completion of the tasks to escort them to safety. - Decane
+- Fixed the issue where the dogs spawned for Wolf's "Help the stalker" task might never attack Drifter if the player picks up Sidorovich's loot before taking the task. - Decane
 - Fixed Clear Sky's "Find a way to Chernobyl NPP" task not completing. - Decane
 - Fixed Clear Sky's "Find generator" task not completing when the player deactivates the generator in Limansk if the task is still active then. - Decane
 - Fixed Clear Sky's "Return to the group commander" task not cancelling when the player deactivates the generator in Limansk if the task is still active then. - Decane